 FAQ – Legal Compensation and Health Insurance

-Legal compensation and healthcare are two of a patients most valuable resources.
+Legal compensation and healthcare are two of a patient's most valuable resources.
 Learn the most frequently asked questions about mesothelioma resources.

 Mesothelioma Lawsuits & Legal Questions

 Asbestos has been used for hundreds (if not thousands) of years, and unfortunately most companies using asbestos products in the 20th century were aware of how dangerous it was.
 The lack of proper testing being done on asbestos prior to its adoption and widespread use allowed these companies to hide the dangers of asbestos.
-Many companies now admit fault in the case of asbestos-related illness and have tried to make amends to the victims by providing financial settlements and trust fund deposits.
+Nearly all of these companies now admit fault in the case of asbestos-related illness and have tried to make amends to the victims by providing financial settlements and trust fund deposits.